brandon14/unit-test-examples/README.md

 [Code of Conduct](https://github.com/brandon14/unit-test-examples/blob/master/.github/CODE_OF_CONDUCT.md)
 and [Contributing Guide](https://github.com/brandon14/brandonclothier.me/blob/master/.github/CONTRIBUTING.md),
 and I encourage creating clean and well described pull requests if possible.

+## Documentation

+The generated documentation to this project can be found [here](https://brandon14.github.io/unit-test-examples).

 This code is released under the MIT license.